-Here are some tips to avoid the spread of viruses and prevent infections during the holidays and at the beginning of the new year:
+Here are some tips to help prevent the spread of viruses and infections during the holidays and into the new year:

 - Consider staying home if you are sick or think you may be infected with a virus.
 It is better to stay home and rest than to go to a party and risk spreading the virus that ails you.

 - Wash your hands often at gatherings.
 Properly washing your hands with soap and water for at least 20 seconds is the most basic step in preventing viral infections.